DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 The Customer entity represents a customer who can use the parking garage.
 Each customer has a universally unique identifier (uuid) and can be marked as a long-term customer or blocked from using the parking garage.
 Additionally, each customer is associated with a specific parking garage, represented by the parking_garage_id foreign key, which references the id of the ParkingGarage entity.

 The ParkingTicket entity represents a ticket that a customer receives upon entering the parking garage.
-Each ticket has a unique identifier (id), an entry date and time, a reference to the customer who received the ticket, and a reference to the parking garage the ticket was issued in.
+Each ticket has a unique identifier (id), an entry date and time, a reference to the customer who received the ticket, and a reference to the parking garage in which the ticket was issued.
 The customer_id and parking_garage_id foreign keys reference the id of the Customer and ParkingGarage entities, respectively.

 The ExitTicket entity represents a ticket that a customer receives upon exiting the parking garage.
-Each ticket has a unique identifier (id), an exit date and time, a price for the parking duration, a reference to the customer who received the ticket, and a reference to the parking garage the ticket was issued in.
+Each ticket has a unique identifier (id), an exit date and time, a price for the parking duration, a reference to the customer who received the ticket, and a reference to the parking garage in which the ticket was issued.
 The customer_id and parking_garage_id foreign keys reference the id of the Customer and ParkingGarage entities, respectively.

 The ParkingRate entity represents the hourly rate for parking in a specific parking garage during a specific time range.
 Each rate has a unique identifier (id), a reference to the parking garage it applies to, a price per hour, a start time, and an end time.
 The parking_garage_id foreign key references the id of the ParkingGarage entity.
-For the prototype only specific hardcoded time ranges are supported
+For the prototype, only specific hardcoded time ranges are supported

 # Implementation

-For this project it was of importance to have the git repository as single source of truth.
+For this project, it was important to have the git repository as a single source of truth.
 The git repository keeps this entire documentation as well.
-In the following sections are often code snippets used but they can all be found in completion on [GitHub](https://github.com/DaAlbrecht/parking-garage/tree/main)
+The following sections are often code snippets used but they can all be found in completion on [GitHub](https://github.com/DaAlbrecht/parking-garage/tree/main)

 ## Documentation workflow

-In the Company i work we create SaMD (Software as Medical Device).
-Software that classifies as medical device needs to be developed with specific regulations in mind and requires to follow specific process.
-Present we use Microsoft Word to write the required documentation but this raises a few challenges.
+In the Company, I work we create SaMD (Software as Medical Device).
+Software that classifies as a medical device needs to be developed with specific regulations in mind and requires following a specific process.
+At present we use Microsoft Word to write the required documentation but this raises a few challenges.

 1. Word is not as easy to generate from within a pipeline (For example openAPI specification)
 2. Word is not as easy to Lint inside a pipeline
 3. Including Code or Project specific references in good looking format is not possible
 4. Word is slow and the formatting is tedious

-With this Project i wanted to try if its possible to write large project documentation using Markdown and export the written documentation in a professional looking PDF.
+With this Project, I wanted to try if it's possible to write large project documentation using Markdown and export the written documentation in a professional-looking PDF.
-In order to achieve this the following software is used:
+To achieve this the following software is used:

 1. **Pandoc:** used to convert the markdown into LaTex format and print a PDF [@Pandoc]